 What make me started to investigate and do some test of what I could do with AIJ was these two homepages:

-The first link solve the problem how to read DSLR files, but have to built an another shell around it to batch load files.
+The first link solve the problem how to read DSLR files, but I have to built my own to have it to batch load files through DCRaw.

 I can't develop program in Java but macros is easy to learn, ImageJ's macros are almost like the macros I used in Matlab.
 I figure out that I could make a macro that could read a batch of my Canons CR2 files, then I gave AIJ a try.

 Here are two screen dumps to show how AIJ's interface and working window looks.